 Recommended by: Amy, New England With Love

-Arguably the best place to spend Halloween in the USA, if not the whole world, is Salem in Massachusetts, New England.
-This town is infamous for the Salem Witch Trials of the 1690s, in which 25 accused as “witches” were executed.
+Arguably, the best place to spend Halloween in the USA (if not the whole world), is Salem in Massachusetts, New England.
+This town is infamous for the Salem Witch Trials of the 1690s, during which 25 people were executed for being “witches”.

 Visiting Salem, MA, one can delve deeply into this history and lore, but Salem has also embraced the darkness of its past and the Salem Witch Trials.
 From modern-day witches with magical shops, to eerie ghost tours of the town, to just wandering around to explore the historic buildings and sites, there is much to do in Salem year-round.
 But around Halloween, this town truly comes alive.